ACEsuit/ACEds.jl/docs/src/fitting-mbdpd.md

 After training for 2000 epochs, the resulting model is almost a perfect fit:

 ![True vs fitted entries of the friction tensor](./assets/scatter-equ-cov.jpg)
+            True vs fitted entries of the friction tensor.

 ## Multi-Body Dissipative Particle Dynamics